aws-samples/serverless-patterns/smk-lambda-queue-mode-python-sam/README.md

 ./scripts/setup-broker.sh --region <region> --profile <profile>
 ```

-This script connects to the broker via SSM (no SSH required) and installs Apache Kafka 4.2.x, configures KRaft mode with share groups enabled, and starts the broker.
+This script connects to the broker via AWS Systems Manager (SSM) (no SSH required) and installs Apache Kafka 4.2.x, configures KRaft mode with share groups enabled, and starts the broker.
 It runs 6 steps sequentially and reports progress.
 The Kafka download (~130MB) takes about 15-20 minutes depending on network speed.

 **Step 3: Build and deploy the application**